Supreme-bren/Weather-App-Project/README.md

 # Find My Weather(Weather-App-Project)
--Welcome to my weather app Find My Weather.
+-Welcome to my weather app "Find My Weather".
 An App that I created in pure vanilla javascript that can show you the weather anywhere in the world.
 Give a city or enable HTML5 geolocation and you will recieve the current weather and forcasting weather for the days ahead so you can prepare for your week.
 I created a